 4. Improved Accuracy

 Project accuracy improves immensely when files are shared timely within a meeting or conversation.
 For example, imagine team members are discussing a project which requires a few brand logos.
 One user shares a file in the conversation and adds important data about it.
+All other team members see this file and the valuable data, helping them stay on the same page when creating.
 This makes for a much more transparent project and meeting overall.

 Files stored within Slack become searchable, which is crucial when in the middle of a team meeting or private conversation.
 Furthermore, once files are shared with a particular team member, those members have access to them in the future as well.
+The Slack search functions supplement attempts to recall a shared file.
 Ultimately, once a file is shared in conversation, the recipient always has access to recall and review it.

-Slack as a company prides itself on security, and this extends to file security as well.
-They offer data encryption to secure files, and they partner with outside security firms and consultants to maximize effectiveness.
+Slack as a company prides itself on security and this extends to file security as well.
+They offer data encryption to secure files and they partner with outside security firms and consultants to maximize effectiveness.
 Furthermore, they comply with standards across different safety modules, which they list on their website for transparency.
+Companies are always informed to new updates and standards set by Slack, ensuring no surprises come along in the security department.

-Slack file storage is best utilized by businesses when users understand the important features and potential of the system.
+Businesses best utilize Slack file storage when its team members understand the important features and potential of the system.
 Unlock these capabilities for success by furthering the way your company utilizes Slack for its file storage.